-The main contribution of our approach addresses three main questions to build a scheduling strategy: How must the phases for information exchange, decision and sensing be planned over time?
+- How must the phases for information exchange, decision and sensing be planned over time?
 Our algorithm divides the time line into a number of rounds.
-Each round contains 4 phases: Information Exchange, Leader Election, Decision, and Sensing.

-What are the rules to decide which node has to be turned on or off?
+Each round contains 4 phases: Information Exchange, Leader Election, Decision, and Sensing. - What are the rules to decide which node has to be turned on or off?
 Our algorithm tends to limit the overcoverage of points of interest to avoid turning on too many sensors covering the same areas at the same time, and tries to prevent undercoverage.
-The decision is a good compromise between these two conflicting objectives.

-Which node should make such a decision?
-As mentioned in [16], both centralized and distributed algorithms have their own advantages and disadvantages.
+The decision is a good compromise between these two conflicting objectives. - Which node should make such a decision?
+As mentioned in [30], both centralized and distributed algorithms have their own advantages and disadvantages.
 Centralized coverage algorithms have the advantage of requiring very low processing power from the sensor nodes, which have usually limited processing capabilities.
 Distributed algorithms are very adaptable to the dynamic and scalable nature of sensors network.
-Authors in [16] conclude that there is a threshold in terms of network size to switch from a localized to a centralized algorithm.
+Authors in [30] conclude that there is a threshold in terms of network size to switch from a localized to a centralized algorithm.
 Indeed, the exchange of messages in large networks may consume a considerable amount of energy in a centralized approach compared to a distributed one.
 Our work does not consider only one leader to compute and to broadcast the scheduling decision to all the sensors.
 When the network size increases, the network is divided into many subregions and the decision is made by a leader in each subregion.